-Finally, he noticed a gentleman who was wearing a dark blue suit, red tie and carrying a brief case.
+Finally, he noticed a gentleman who was wearing a dark blue suit, red tie and carrying a briefcase.
 Ah, he thought, that’s our guest.

 Approaching him he asked, “Pardon me, Sir, but are you the minister who is to speak at the First Baptist Church tomorrow?”

 How sad it is that people associate gloom and doom with godliness and not happiness and gladness.
-If there is anything that should separate the born again from those who do not know Christ as Savior it is the sign of joy!
-We who have been released from the power of sin and the grip of Satan ought to always have a smile on our faces and thankfulness in our hearts.
+If there is anything that should separate the born again from those who do not know Christ as Savior, it is the sign of joy!
+We who have been released from the power of sin and the grip of Satan ought to always have a smile on our faces and happiness in our hearts.